Motekye/USHF/README.md

 ## TODO:

-* Written many years ago, should be updated as object with state instead of local functions.
+* Written many years ago, should be updated as object with state instead of nested functions.
-* Object with state will also facilitate usage for a web based editor.
+* Object with state will also facilitate usage in a web based editor.
 * Perform benchmarking and optimization of matches.
 * Add regular expression matches, although it seems to get along without.
 * Flush out terms in CSS, JS, PHP definitions.